 Winner: a protected Bitcoin

 I know, it’s a funny word.
 Fungible means non-unique.
-If someone pays me a dollar, I am not worried that they gave me a 2016 dollar instead of a 2014.
-For something to work as currency, each piece must have a standardized value, not require a collector’s evaluation.
+If someone pays me a dollar, I am not worried that they gave me a 2016 dollar instead of a 2014 or a serial number ending in a lucky 7.
+For something to work as currency, each piece must have a standardized value and not require a collector’s evaluation.

 Bitcoins are identical.
 Sure the strings of numbers vary to identify the coin, but the users don’t know what those strings are.
 They are hidden within the code.
 All the user sees is a quantity on the screen.
 It could be any Bitcoin, or more likely, fractions of many Bitcoins.
 By lacking a physical form, I don’t think you can get any more fungible without also being easily counterfeited.